Selliott456/project-2/README.md

 - Using the Postcode as a prop for the JustEat API Endpoint on page 2.
 - And finally to use the state data 'Address' for the Google Maps Static API.

-Here is an example of a the Postcode Endpoint:
+Here is an example of a the [Postcode.io](https://postcodes.io/) Endpoint:

 ```http
 api.postcodes.io/postcodes/:postcode